How to Enable SSO Integration

 • SLO URL — The logout URL to redirect users after signing out.

-1. Finally, click on Test Connection to make sure everything’s working correctly.
-If it’s successful, click on Save to apply your SSO settings—and you’re good to go.
+2. Finally, click on Test Connection to make sure everything’s working correctly.
+If it’s successful, click on Save Configuration to apply your SSO settings—and you’re good to go.

-Now, once you turn on SSO, you’ll see these extra options under the SSO settings:
+Now, after turning on SSO, you’ll see these extra options under the SSO settings:

 • Allow Email Login for Licensed Users — This lets licensed users log in with their email and password too, not just through SSO.